 specialize in the diagnosis and treatment of vision-based learning problems, including strabismus, and amblyopia for

 children and adults.
-Kevin Colopy, our lead therapist, is also a Certified Optometric Vision Therapist (COVT) with over 10
+Two of our therapists are Certified Optometric Vision Therapists (COVT) with over 13 years combined

 What is Vision Therapy Pre-testing?

 Before we can start a unit of therapy, we need a complete set of data to assess a patient’s visual strengths and

 weaknesses, and to fully understand what areas are problematic.
 This will help us develop a plan which will specifically

 address each individual’s needs.
 The Pre-testing is a separate component from the Vision Therapy Unit and has a